verrazzano/docs/content/en/docs/networking/security/net-security.md

 A service mesh is an infrastructure layer that provides certain capabilities like security, observability, load balancing, and such for services.
 Istio defines a service mesh here [Istio Service Mesh](HTTPS://istio.io/latest/about/service-mesh/).
-Services in the mesh have an Envoy proxy in front of the their Pods, intercepting inbound and outbound network traffic for that service.
-In Kubernetes, that proxy happens to be a sidecar running in each Pod used by the service.
+In the context of Istio on Kubernetes, a service in the mesh is a Kubernetes Service.
+Consider the Bob's Books, which has several OAM components defined.
+At runtime, there is a Kubernetes Service for each component, and each Service is service in the mesh, with one or more Pods associated with the service.
+All services in the mesh have an Envoy proxy in front of their Pods, intercepting network traffic to and from the Pod.
+In Kubernetes, that proxy happens to be a sidecar running in each Pod.

 There are various ways to put a service in the mesh.
 Verrazzano uses the namespace label, `istio-injection: enabled`, to designate that all Pods in a given namespace are in mesh.
 When a Pod is created in that namespace, the Istio control plane mutating webhook changes the Pod spec to add the Envoy proxy sidecar container, causing the Pod to be in the mesh.

 #### Disabling sidecar injection
 In certain cases, Verrazzano needs to disable sidecar injection for specific Pods in a namespace.
 This is done in two ways: